-UK Visa and Citizenship Application Centres (UKVCAS), Post Office enrolment services and Service and Support Centres (SSCs) are temporarily closed because of coronavirus (COVID-19).
+UK Visa and Citizenship Application Centres (UKVCAS) and Service and Support Centres (SSCs) are temporarily closed because of coronavirus (COVID-19).

 You cannot book an appointment.

-Your immigration status will not be negatively affected as a result of you not being able to attend an appointment or enrol biometrics at the Post Office.
+Your immigration status in the UK will not change as a result of you not being able to attend an appointment.

 If you’re outside the UK

-Many UK Visa Application Centres (VACs) are closed or offering limited services.
-For advice on visa services in your country, contact:
+All UK Visa Application Centres (VACs) are closed.
+For updates to the status of VACs in your country, contact:

 - TLS contact if you’re in Europe, Africa and parts of the Middle East